 - Leave Contextual Chunking turned off.

 e.
-In the Test output pane, make sure that Chunker (6 of 6) is showing.
-If not, click the right arrow (>) until Chunker (6 of 6) appears, which will show the output from the last node in the workflow.
+In the Test output pane, make sure that Chunker (7 of 7) is showing.
+If not, click the right arrow (>) until Chunker (7 of 7) appears, which will show the output from the last node in the workflow.

-.
+f.
+To explore the chunker’s results, search for the text"CompositeElement"(including the quotation marks).
 Notice that the lengths of many of the chunks fall well short of the Max Characters limit.
 This is because a similarity threshold of 0.99 means that only sentences or text segments with a near-perfect semantic match will be grouped together into the same chunk.
 This is an extremely high threshold, resulting in very short, highly specific chunks of text.

-, many of the chunks will now come closer to the Max Characters limit.
+g.
+If you change Similarity Threshold to 0.01 and run the workflow again, searching for the text"CompositeElement"(including the quotation marks), many of the chunks will now come closer to the Max Characters limit.
 This is because a similarity threshold of 0.01 provides an extreme tolerance of differences between pieces of text, grouping almost anything together.

 - When you are done, be sure to click the close (X) button above the output on the right side of the screen, to return to the workflow designer for the next step.

-Step 6: Experiment with embedding
+Step 6 (Optional): Experiment with embedding

 In this step, you generate embeddings for your workflow.
 Embeddings are vectors of numbers that represent various aspects of the text that is extracted by Unstructured.
 These vectors are stored or “embedded” next to the text itself in a vector store or vector database.
 Chatbots, agents, and other AI solutions can use these vector embeddings to more efficiently and effectively find, analyze, and use the associated text.
 These vector embeddings are generated by an embedding model that is provided by an embedding provider.
 For the best embedding model to apply to your use case, see the documentation for your target downstream application toolsets.-